discretize/discretize-guides/fractals/aquatic-ruins/index.md

 <Grid>
 <GridItem>
-Pull the Jellyfish Beast to the electrified cage at the bottom by LoSing him to immediately break his defiance bar and deal more damage.
-If he eats you, use any kind of stunbreak to break free.
-Try to break his defiance bar as often as possible to benefit from <Item id="24868"/> and <Trait id="1502"/>.
+Break Jellyfish Beast's defiance bar as often as possible to benefit from <Item id="24868"/> and deal more damage.
+If he eats you, use any kind of stunbreak to break free or spam Skill 1.
 </GridItem>

 <GridItem>